openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

    * - Term
      - Definition
    * - PF
      - Physical Function.
-This is the physical ethernet controller that supports SR-IOV.
+This is the physical Ethernet controller that supports SR-IOV.
    * - VF
      - Virtual Function.
-This is a virtual PCIe device created from a physical ethernet controller.
+This is a virtual PCIe device created from a physical Ethernet controller.

 In order to enable SR-IOV, the following steps are required: